The Guide

 by Ruth Beaglehole and Kim Pesenti

-The guide advocates an active shift from using the manipulation of punishment and rewards to developing compassionate respect for children’s feelings and needs, with the recognition that behavior is a strategy to meet those needs.
-Parenting with Nonviolence asks adults to intentionally model the human qualities they value, to reflect on their own childhood experiences and to develop a practice of self-regulation in order to co-regulate with their children.
-Raising younger human beings is a practice we do with them.
+Parenting with Nonviolence advocates an active shift from using punishment and rewards, to developing compassionate respect for children’s feelings and needs with the recognition that behavior is often a strategy to meet those needs.
+It encourages us (adults) to intentionally model the human qualities we value, to reflect on our own childhood experiences and to develop a practice of self-empathy in order to co-regulate with our children.
+Raising younger human beings is rooted in principled nonviolence (the active resistance to doing harm) and it is a practice we do with them.

-Principles and Practices of Parenting with Nonviolence: A Compassionate Guide to Caring for Younger Human Beings has been written in a format for parent educators.* However, we encourage anyone who cares for children to read the guide and join us in our commitment to change the paradigm.
+A Compassionate Guide to Parenting with Nonviolence has been written in a format for parent educators.
+However, we encourage anyone who cares for children to read the guide and join us in our commitment to change the paradigm.
 Whether you are a social worker, therapist, pediatrician or nurse, whether you work in education or the criminal justice system, this guide demonstrates how adults can actively shift from using power over children to using power with children.

 book coming soon